zeitgeistpm/documentation/docs/using-zeitgeist-markets.md

 users may still mint/burn full sets of tokens.

 The market remains open until the end date is reached.
-The market will then become inactive and trading will no longer be possible.
+The market will then become _inactive_ and trading will no longer be possible.

 ### After Hours: Reporting an Outcome

 The oracle of the market is expected to submit which outcome actually occurred within a fixed frame of time.
-If the oracle fails to submit the report in time, the market creators stake will be slashed, and other users will be able to submit their report.
+If the oracle fails to submit the report in time, the market creators stake will be slashed, and all addresses will be able to submit their report.

 <!-- prettier-ignore -->
 :::important
 In the Zeitgeist Beta, the oracle has 24 hours to report the outcome.
 :::

+Once the report is submitted, the status of the market changes from inactive to _reported_.

 ### Disputes